Komuna e Parisit,Tirana, Albania

 Location and Time

-Laboratory Room 4B, Wednesday
+Laboratory Room Lab 3,

 Prerequisite: Introduction to Programming